Back to E-commerce Dictionary

 Examples of Discounts

-• 1A 20% off site-wide sale for Black Friday, applied automatically at checkout.
+• 1A store offers 20% off all items for Black Friday.
+The system applies this discount automatically at checkout.

-• 2A 'buy one, get one 50% off' promotion on all t-shirts for a limited period.
+• 2A shop runs a 'buy one, get one 50% off' deal on t-shirts.
+This promotion helps move stock quickly.

 How WISEPIM Helps